 1. Draw a Banner

 Next, draw two skinny rectangles that connect to both sides of the rectangle that you just drew.
-These rectangles should also have a 0.5″ height.
+These rectangles should also have a 0.5″ (1.27 cm) height.

-Finish up by drawing two forked shapes (see the photo below) that connect to the skinny rectangles.
-The forked shapes will also be 0.5″ tall.
+Finish up by drawing two forked shapes — see the photo below — that connect to the skinny rectangles.
+The forked shapes should also be 0.5″ (1.27 cm) tall.

-Now that your banner is finished, trace over it with black ink.
-I used a dip pen and waterproof Ziller ink.
+Now that your banner is finished, use waterproof black ink to trace over it with a straight pen fitted with a Nikko G nib.
 You’ll be painting over this banner with watercolor later, so waterproof ink is a good idea!

 2. Add Calligraphy

-Once the banner ink has dried, you can use a ruler and a pencil to draw three guidelines: one near the top of the banner, one near the bottom of the banner, and one in the middle of the banner.
-These lines will guide you as you write calligraphy!
+Once the banner ink has dried, use a ruler and a pencil to draw three guidelines: one near the top of the banner, one near the bottom of the banner, and one in the middle of the banner.
+These lines will guide you as you write calligraphy.
 Once you have drawn the lines, write “thank you” in all-lowercase Amy Style calligraphy.
-Don’t forget to use waterproof ink!
+Again, don’t forget to use waterproof ink!

 3. Paint the Flowers

 To make the flowers for this thank you card, you’ll start by painting nine circles in four different colors.
-I chose to use shades of earthy green, sandstone, blue, and gray — but you are welcome to use any color scheme that appeals to you!
-For your first card, try drawing the circles in an orientation like the one below (just so you have a guide/reference).
+I chose to use shades of earthy green, sandstone, blue, and gray.
+Try drawing the circles in an orientation like the one below when you make your first floral retro thank you card.
 For subsequent cards, you can experiment a bit!

-Once the paint has dried, use your dip pen and ink to draw a bold, small circle in the middle of two of the watercolor circles.
+Once the paint has dried, use your pen and ink to draw a bold, small circle in the middle of two of the watercolor circles.
 Then, draw a series of several lines around the perimeter of both watercolor circles.
 Finish up by drawing a dot at the end of each line.
+Note: if your pen and ink act up when you’re drawing on the watercolored surface, try using a black gel pen instead.

 Next, choose three random watercolor circles and draw a “cut pizza” design over them.
 To achieve that, you’ll draw a circle just inside the perimeter of a watercolor circle, then draw a series of lines crossing through the middle of the circle that you just drew.

-Now, use your pen to draw rows of small horizontal lines over three more watercolor circles.
+Now, use your pen to draw rows of small vertical lines over three more watercolor circles.

 At this point, you should have one watercolor circle left.
 Draw a cluster of densely-spaced dots in the middle of that last watercolor circle.
 Surround those dots by widely-spaced dots.
 Finish up by drawing a series of close lines around the perimeter of the watercolor circle.